josh-p-git/bank-tech-test-2/README.md

 ![initial-notes](https://user-images.githubusercontent.com/114086173/220374383-dac98d29-1ba5-4e14-ad06-c646c9fdd1de.png)
 # How to run the code

-Here are the instructions on how to run the code and tests
+Here are the instructions on how to run the code and tests.

 To begin please clone this repository.